 - 2 tablespoons orange liqueur (optional)

-- Put in jars and refrigerate.
+- Makes about 3.5 cups.
+Once cool, put in jars and refrigerate.
 Should last about 2 weeks or you can freeze some for later use.